Investigators' toolkit

 If the concerns raised are connected to an insurance issue it may be useful to gather additional information about the risk assessment or the steps that the Insurance team have already taken.

-The purpose of an investigation report is to give the safe practice teams a full overview of the formal investigation you have conducted.
-You should have the collated evidence and statements to form the basis of their decisions about the allegations.
+The purpose of an investigation report is to give the HQ teams a full overview of the formal investigation you’ve conducted.
+You should have the collated evidence and statements to form the basis of your decisions about the concerns.
+Your rationale underpins the suggested outcomes.

-Keeping an accurate record of the steps you have taken throughout the investigation will make writing your report much easier.
-We recommend you refer to the investigation timeline in this toolkit to aid you with your record keeping.
+Keeping an accurate record of the steps you’ve taken throughout the investigation will make writing your report much easier.
+Completing all the sections in the investigation report will help you with this.

-Accurate reports will allow the safe practice teams to consider any appeal requests without having to ask you significant additional questions.
+Accurate reports will allow the HQ teams to consider any appeal requests without having to ask you significant additional questions.
 It also means that you can confidently delete any remaining information you have at the end of the investigation once the appeal period has passed.

-Although the report won’t be shared with the parties involved with the case, it should still be written in as factual a way as possible so don’t include opinions or personal feelings.
+Although the report won’t be shared with the parties involved with the case, it should still be written in as factual a way as possible.
+So don’t include opinions or personal feelings.
+Your suggested outcome needs to be based on evidence, and we need to be able to understand how you reached your outcome.

-Once finalised, the report needs to be sent to the relevant safe practice team and country/region team.
-They must confirm they are satisfied that the investigation and report have met all objectives before an outcome letter will be produced for relevant parties.
+Once finalised, the report needs to be sent to the relevant HQ team.
+The HQ staff member who's been supporting you may ask you for more information so that they’re satisfied that the investigation and report have met all objectives.

-Remember that you can always arrange to speak with the HQ safe practice teams before submitting your report.
-We’re keen to help and can offer advice if you feel stuck.
+We recommend that you arrange to speak with the relevant HQ team before submitting your report.
+We’re keen to help and can offer advice if you feel stuck or unsure.

-Outcome letters, or emails, are required for complaints and compliance investigations to provide the relevant parties with a full and clear outcome to the investigation you have completed.
+Outcome letters, or emails, are required for complaints and compliance investigations to provide the relevant parties with a full and clear outcome to the investigation you've completed.

 In most cases the people who require an outcome letter include:

-Any sanction put in place will be confirmed in writing by the relevant safe practice team.
+• The person who raised the concern.
+Any sanction put in place will be confirmed in writing by the relevant team.

-We do not share with complainants’ details of any sanctions or management actions taken against volunteers, and a complainant does not have the right to appeal any decision regarding a sanction.
+We don’t share details of any sanctions or management actions taken against volunteers with the person who raised the concern, and they don’t have the right to appeal any decision regarding a sanction.

 Appeals